OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-05.md

 ## Genesis 5:26

-After he became the father of Lamech, Methuselah lived 782 years and had other sons and daughters.
+Following the birth of Lamech, Methuselah lived 782 years and had other sons and daughters.

 ## Genesis 5:27